The Vermont Statutes Online

 (5) “School administrator” means a school’s principal or headmaster.

-(D) disposing of used or expired epinephrine auto-injectors.
+(D) disposing of used or expired epinephrine.

-(2) A pharmacist licensed pursuant to 26 V.S.A. chapter 36 or a health care professional may dispense epinephrine auto-injectors prescribed to a school.
+(2) A pharmacist licensed pursuant to 26 V.S.A. chapter 36 or a health care professional may dispense epinephrine prescribed to a school.

-(1) provide an epinephrine auto-injector to a student for self-administration according to a plan of action for managing the student’s life-threatening allergy maintained in the student’s school health records pursuant to section 1387 of this title;
+(1) provide epinephrine to a student for self-administration according to a plan of action for managing the student’s life-threatening allergy maintained in the student’s school health records pursuant to section 1387 of this title;

 (1) establish protocols to prevent exposure to allergens in schools;